 I do more custom quilting so I have a basic free motion Gammill Lonmgarm machine.
 Even my pantograph designs are free motion hand guided quilting.
 Longarmers lucky enough to have a “Statler Stitcher” (has pantogarphs programmed into its computer) still have to follow most of the same steps as I do but their machine costs double.
 They also require the technical knowledge to run the computerized machine and know how to deal with computer problems.
 Even they can’t walk away while the quilt is being quilted – threads still break, bobbins still run out and quilts are not perfectly square.
 The process is quite involved and it takes many years of experience to perfect these skills.

-When you bring your quilt to Pat, or before you mail it, your initial appointment involves:
+When you bring your quilt to Pat or before you ship it, your initial appointment involves: (See Pat’s FREE Tutorial: “IS YOUR QUILT READY” )

 *designing and choosing the custom or edge to edge quilting pattern.
 Looking through the edge to edge designs (Pat has over 180) for your quilt or planning a custom design takes time and expertise of a longarmer.
 How your quilt is quilted will depend on how it will be used, who it is for and whether it is a show quilt or a quilt that will be used and loved.
 Pat will ask questions to determine what is best for your quilt and your budget.
 The majority of Pat’s quilting is custom design.
 Custom designs take more timeand depend on the complexity of your quilt pattern.
 Edge to edge designs, (a repeating design that is stitched the entire length or width of your quilt ) also called pantographs or panto for short, are more economical.